 Global Platform for Hemophilia Patient Education

-The HJV tool was so well received, markets outside the UK began to gain interest in the tool.
+The HJV tool was originally developed for the UK market.
+It was so well received, other European markets also began to gain interest in the tool.
 It was adopted by multiple countries, codified for use within different healthcare organizations, and translated into multiple languages.
-What became so interesting about that translation process was the different classifications for disease different countries required.
+What became so interesting about that translation process was the different classifications of tissue deterioration based on the demographics of different countries.
 Disease progression in third world countries was far greater than first world countries.
-Therefore classification of “Stage 3” for Europe was very different than Asia and therefore required a robust methodology to differentiate minute details of deterioration.
+Therefore classification of “Stage 3” joint errorsion for Europe was very different than Asia.
+In terms of production process, it required a robust methodology to differentiate minute details of deterioration.

 Preventing Joint Deterioration in the Next Generation of Patients

-As medical educators and healthcare providers, we now know the most effective way to prevent the long-term progression of chronic diseases is to work with children diagnosed to help them adopt effective self-management practices.
-In the case of hemophilia, we now the best method is to communicate how their life is impacted by the joint disease.
+As medical educators and healthcare providers, we now know the most effective way to prevent the long-term progression of chronic diseases is to work as early as possible with newly diagnosed children.
+In the case of hemophilia, we know the best method is to communicate how their life is impacted by the joint disease.
 The loss of mobility dramatically impacts the life of a person living with hemophilia.
 That can be difficult for patients to imagine when they feel good and have normal mobility.

-Using computers in office visits, physicians allow the children patients to explore different joints with an interactive tool to rotate and explore different stages of deterioration.
-When doctors try and relay how chronic bleed will prevent mobility, they load animation modules demonstrating a decrease in range of motion.
-Using this visualization, doctors can then personalize that mobility issue discuss the importance of adherence so they can continue running or playing with friends and family.
+Using computers in office visits, physicians allow children to explore different joints with an interactive tool to rotate and explore different stages.
+When doctors try and relay how chronic bleeds will prevent mobility, they load animation modules demonstrating the decrease in range of motion.
+Using this visualization, doctors can then personalize that mobility issue and discuss the importance of adherence.

 Glycated Hemoglobin A1c Teaching Models

 This interactive protein model of Hemoglobin A1c was created to explain the very confusing HbA1c diabetes blood test.
-This blood test determines how much damage sugar has caused in the body due to prolonged exposure to elevated blood glucose levels.
+This blood test determines how much damage sugar has caused in the body due to prolonged exposure to elevated levels.
 If patients are unaware that high blood glucose causes permanent damage to the body, they have little motivation to make changes.
+Visualizing this process of protein glycation demonstrates the importance of good glucose control.

 The “A1c” Blood Test